opendistro/for-elasticsearch-docs/docs/elasticsearch/search-template.md

 ## Save and execute search templates

-After you have the search template working the way you want it to, you can save the source of that template as a script, making it reusable for different input parameters.
+After the search template works the way you want it to, you can save the source of that template as a script, making it reusable for different input parameters.

 When saving the search template as a script, you need to specify the `lang` parameter as `mustache`: